 Tuition Revenue Bonds (TRBs) TRBs are revenue bonds issued by the individual higher education institutions, systems or the Texas Public Finance Authority (on behalf of certain institutions) for new building construction or renovation.
 All college and university revenue bonds are equally secured by, and payable from a pledge of all or a portion of certain "revenue funds" as defined in the Texas Education Code, Chapter 55.
 Though legally secured through an institution's tuition and fee revenue, historically the state has used general revenue to reimburse the universities for debt service for these bonds.
-House Bill 153 passed during the 79th Legislature's Third Called Session (2005) authorized \$1.8 billion for TRBs, and debt service was appropriated during the 80th Legislative Session.
+House Bill 153 passed during the 79th Legislature's Third Called Session (2005) authorized \$1.8 billion for TRBs.

-Existing Debt Allotment (EDA) In 1999, the legislature added Subchapter B to Chapter 46 of the Texas Education Code to create the Existing Debt Allotment (EDA).
-The EDA is similar to the Instructional Facilities Allotment (IFA) program in that it provides tax-rate equalization for local debt-service taxes.
+Existing Debt Allotment (EDA) In 1999, the 76th Legislature added Subchapter B to Chapter 46 of the Texas Education Code to create the Existing Debt Allotment (EDA).
+The EDA is similar to the Instructional Facilities Allotment program in that it provides tax-rate equalization for local debt-service taxes.
 The original qualification for EDA eligibility was debt "for which the district levied and collected taxes in the 1998-99 school year."
 In addition, EDA must be used for debt that is not receiving IFA funds.
-In the initial biennium of operation, the EDA was limited to \$0.12 per \$100 of valuation but was raised in 2001 to the current level of \$0.29 per \$100 of valuation.
+In the initial biennium of operation, the EDA was limited to \$0.12 per \$100 of valuation but was raised in 2001 to a level of \$0.29 per \$100 of valuation.
+Currently, the guaranteed yield for EDA provides \$35 per student in average daily attendance (ADA) per penny of tax effort.